 For EdCo teams, the disbursement is the payment of the money raised to the team, group or school who used our platform to fundraise.
 Similar to the experience teams and donors have using EdCo while fundraising, we make it as simple and easy to get your money when your campaign ends.
 A team leader can request multiple disbursements as well.
 We explain it here:

-Tip: Be mindful to give yourself enough lead time for the disbursement process, plus, if applicable, the extra time a prepaid card will need to reach you by mail.
+Be mindful to give yourself enough lead time for the disbursement process.
+If applicable, the extra time a prepaid card will need to reach you by mail.

 When logged in, click on your dashboard, then click ‘Request Funds’.
 If you don’t see the ‘Request Funds’ button, you are not the page admin and cannot request a disbursement of funds.
 Note that EdCo only disburses funds directly to schools and verified non-profit organizations.
 There are three ways that you can receive funds raised through EdCo: